scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 Scala seamlessly uses the date/time classes in the Java *import java.time._* package.
 You can also use Java collections classes in Scala, and to give them more functionality, Scala includes methods so you can transform them into Scala collections.

-While almost every interaction is seamless, the [“Interacting with Java” chapter]({% link _overviews/scala3-book/interacting-with-java.md %}) demonstrates how to use some features together better, including how to use:
+While almost every interaction is seamless, the [“Interacting with Java” chapter][java] demonstrates how to use some features together better, including how to use:

 - Java collections in Scala
 - Java `Optional` in Scala